4 benefits of being in business

 Independence and control of direction are big calling cards for entrepreneurs interested in starting a business and being their own bosses.
 You get to make the key decisions, see the returns, but also learn from the losses.

 If there is a new direction you want to take, you don’t need to get it approved by anyone – you have 100% responsibility for where you take your business and how you get it there.

-If there is a cause you’re passionate about, you can drive this agenda throughout your business.
-When we spoke to Gina Di Brita of Numero Uno Coffee Roasters in Sydney, she described how “the very big part of her offering is ethically sourced coffees.
+If there is a cause or initiative you’re passionate about, you can drive the agenda throughout your business and beyond.
+When we spoke to Gina Di Brita of Numero Uno Coffee Roasters in Sydney, she described how “the very big part of my offering is ethically sourced coffees.
 People are becoming more and more aware of the mass production of coffee out there.
-That is not what we do, we’re not mass producing roasters, we’re actually speciality coffee roasters.”
+That is not what we do, we’re not mass-producing roasters, we’re actually speciality coffee roasters.”

-Unlike an employee who works for a business, when you run the business, you get to choose who you do business with.
-At the start of a business, many people will take on any new customer who wants their product or service, yet as the business matures, business owners tend to choose customers who are more closely aligned to their ethos.
+Unlike an employee who works for a company, when you run the show, you get to choose who you do business with.
+When they first start trading, many people will take on any customer that comes along – just to get the cash flow moving in a positive direction.
+Then as the business matures, business owners tend to choose customers who are more closely aligned to their ethos.

-When we spoke to Sasha Hanic of In The Deep swim school, she gave us an example from her business – “I really took over a swim school for a challenge, to learn and grow and get some business skills.
-We started in 2007 with 50 kids and now we’ve grown to close to 1,500, so it has been a big journey.”
+When we spoke to Sasha Hanic of In The Deep Swim School, she gave us an example from her business.
+“I really took over a swim school for a challenge, to learn and grow and get some business skills,” she said.
+“We started in 2007 with 50 kids and now we’ve grown to close to 1,500, so it has been a big journey.”